Report of the Supervisory Board

 Changes to the Executive Board

-Aside from the aforementioned appointing of Ms. Birgit Dietze, effective September 1, 2024, there were no further changes to the Executive Board in the financial year 2024.
+Ms. Birgit Dietze has been the Executive Board member responsible for Personnel since January 1, 2025.
+There were no further changes to the Executive Board in the financial year 2025.

 Thanks from the Supervisory Board

-Our thanks go to the Executive Board and to all the employees of the Group for their dedicated work and sound commitment throughout the financial year 2024.
+Our thanks go to the Executive Board and to all the employees of the Group for their dedicated work and sound commitment throughout the financial year 2025.